Jean-François Millet

 Delteil 17, Melot 17

-etching, 1861, the 3rd state (of 5), a very fine proof impression before letters
+etching with drypoint, 1861, the 3rd state (of 5, or 6 according to Melot), a very fine early proof impression, on tan-beige chine appliqué, before letters

 Millet's steadfast devotion to rural life is here exemplified in this intimate vision of mother and child, treated with all the classical simplicity of a Renaissance madonna.